Blog

-I’m your average mom living in leggings and yoga pants, with shirts covered in spitup 75% of the time, trying to figure out this crazy life of motherhood and wifehood.
+I’m your average mom living in overalls, covered in a light dusting of flour or dirt, trying to figure out this crazy life of motherhood and wifehood, trying to honor and love Jesus along the way.

 I discovered blogging in college and have done it on and off for almost 10 years now.
 A little baking.
 A little gardening.
 A little homeschooling.
 A dash of natural alternatives and essential oils.
 A book review now and again.
 It’s as much of a hodge podge as I am.